Switch-bot/TFPA/README.md

 git clone https://github.com/Switch-bot/TFPA
 ```

+### Creating a git repository

+In order to create a git repository so that you can submit your notebooks you can utilize github.

+If you do not already have an account, create one following the usual procedures.
+For GitHub sign up using your e-mail.
+If it is an institutional e-mail you might get the option to register as a student and apply for student priviledges.
+Although you should not need it for this course, you are free to do so.

+The first thing you will do once your account is set up is to create a repository where you can upload your notebooks to.
+In order to do this select the option "Create repository" on the top left of the first screen that shows up after creating your account.

+After creating a name for your repository you can create it without any further work, but feel free to look at the options available.
+Just remember that if you set your repository private you will need to grant access to it so that we can retrieve your projects.

+From here, several options appear on how to initiate your repository.
+Following "or create a new repository on the command line" should yield you with a repository containing a simple file, corresponding to a specific main folder from which you can upload your progress.

+As you can see from the example code, if you want to upload files to your repository save them inside the main folder, and run the command
+'''
+git add file.txt
+'''

+After adding a file to your repository, then you have to commit your changes through
+'''
+git commit -m "small message that describes the changes in the repository that you commited to"
+'''

+However, this only changes you local version of the repository.
+In order to upload the changes of your local repository to your online one that everyone can access to you need to push the local version by running
+'''
+git push -u origin main
+'''

 ## ROOT Basics

 If this is the first time you are using ROOT you can look at Template_0.ipynb, which reads zjet.root.